 If convicted, a person could face jail time, fines and a permanent mark on his or her criminal record.
 When you are accused of insurance fraud, it is important you build a strong defense early in the case.
 A West Chester fraud defense attorney can help you fight to have the charges reduced or dropped.

 Prosecutors must be able to prove beyond a reasonable doubt that person was involved in a scheme to defraud an insurance company.
 This is critical when building a defense to the case.
 If a skilled attorney can raise reasonable doubt, your charges could be reduced or even dropped.
 Contact the West Chester white collar crime lawyers at the Skinner Law Firm.

 They have years of experience fighting for the rights of those accused of economic crimes.
 They understand the complexities of insurance fraud, and they can help you get a favorable outcome in your case.
 They represent clients throughout Chester, Lancaster, Montgomery and Delaware counties.
-Call (610) 436-1410 to schedule a free consultation.
+Call (610) 436-1410 or contact online to schedule a free consultation.

 Generally, insurance fraud is committed when a person manipulates the system for some type of benefit or gain.
 This usually includes filing false claims, providing inaccurate information and not completing forms entirely.
 However, the criminal offense is defined in several different ways under Pa.
 Cons.
 Stat.
 Title 18 § 4117.

 For instance, a person could be charged with insurance fraud if he or she presents a claim with false or misleading information with the intent to defraud any insurer or self-insured.
 A person also could be charged if he or she assists someone in filing a false claim.